Samsung Galaxy Watch 8 vs Galaxy Watch 7: All the differences

 Design & Sizes

-This year, Samsung is seemingly treating all of its wearables to a new squircle-like design language, similar to what we got with last year's Galaxy Watch Ultra.
-This means a mostly squircle aluminum case paired with a standard circular screen.
-No rotating bezel here, just the standard dual buttons on the right-hand side.
+This year, Samsung is treating all of its wearables to a new squircle-like design language, which is mostly similar to what we got with last year's Galaxy Watch Ultra.
+We get a cushion-like Armor Aluminum 2 case paired with your standard circular screen.
+No rotating bezel here, just the standard dual buttons on the right-hand side, but the bezel is touch-sensitive once again.

-That's in a fairly stark contrast with the Galaxy Watch 7, which is a standard circular smartwatch, just like most Samsung has released in the years before it.
+All of that is in contrast with the Galaxy Watch 7, which is a standard circular smartwatch, just like most wearables Samsung has released in the years prior.
 It's the most recognizable shape for a watch that translated well for the smartwatch offshoot, too, and the South Korea-based giant knew that well.

 Bands

 With the Galaxy Watch 6, Samsung introduced a new quick-release band attachment mechanism to its smartwatches.
 It uses a button to quickly detach the strap mechanism from the case of the watch.
-The system worked perfectly on both the Galaxy Watch 6 and Galaxy Watch 7 generations, and it will likely work beautifully on the Galaxy Watch 8, as we don't expect changes in the band attachment mechanism.
+The system worked perfectly on both the Galaxy Watch 6 and Galaxy Watch 7 generations, but no more, says Samsung, as it unveils a brand-new band attachment mechanism with the Galaxy Watch 8 series.

 Software & Features